open-telemetry/opentelemetry.io/content/en/docs/instrumentation/go/manual.md

 Observable UpDown counters can increment and decrement, allowing you to measure an additive, non-negative, non-monotonically increasing cumulative value.

-For example, here's how you might report some database metrics:
+For example, here's how you report some database metrics:

 ```go
 import (